-- Clean the cockpit drain rails with a hose to remove debris that can block water drainage. - Clean the bilge pump strainer of debris and check the bilge for foreign material that can cause the automatic switch to malfunction. - Frequently test the automatic bilge pump switch for proper operation. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush the coolers/fishboxes and livewells with soap and fresh water or a bilge cleaner after each use to keep them clean and fresh.
+- · Clean the cockpit drain rails with a hose to remove debris that can block water drainage. - Clean the hard-top or radar arch leg drain holes.
+This is especially important just before winter lay-up. - Clean the bilge pump strainers of debris and check the bilge for foreign material that can cause the automatic switches to malfunction. - Frequently test the automatic bilge pump switches for proper operation. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush the fishboxes and livewells with soap and fresh water or a bilge cleaner after each use to keep them clean and fresh.